-In addition, for the purpose of this appendix, SSWD has assumed that FERC will include in the new license FERC's 37 Terms and Conditions of License for Constructed Major Project Affecting Navigable Waters and Lands of the United States (Form L-5 Standard Articles).
-Therefore, SSWD has not included proposed measures that would otherwise be addressed by FERC's Form L-5 Standard Articles.
+In addition, for the purpose of this appendix, SSWD has assumed that FERC will include in the new license FERC's 37 Terms and Conditions of License for Constructed Major Project Affecting Navigable Waters and Lands of the United States (Form L-5 Standard Articles).1 Therefore, SSWD has not included proposed measures that would otherwise be addressed by FERC's Form L-5 Standard Articles.

-SSWD and Relicensing Participants have reached agreement on a number of PM&E measures.
-The status of each measure proposed by SSWD is described in Table E2-1, for which a detailed PM&E measure is included in this appendix.
+SSWD and Relicensing Participants have reached agreement, or are working towards reaching agreement, on a number of PM&E measures.
+The status of each measure proposed by SSWD in its Application for New License is described in Table E2-1, for which a detailed PM&E measure is included in this appendix.